magicleap/developer-portal-docs/docs/guides/unity/marker-tracking/unity-marker-tracker-api.md

 If settings are created and marker tracking is set to false, the Marker Scanner will release the camera and stop scanning markers.
 Internal state of the scanner will be maintained.
 Allowing you to resume scanning using the previous settings.

-You can also specify a `FPSHint` to increase or decrease the number of frames to process per second.
-Note, a higher tracking frequency will result in higher CPU load which can affect the performance of your system.

 :::tip

 You can view the complete list of Marker Tracking settings in the [MLMarkerTracking the API section](/unity-api/api/UnityEngine.XR.MagicLeap/MLMarkerTracker/UnityEngine.XR.MagicLeap.MLMarkerTracker.Settings.md)